 Dependencies in a gantt chart can be helpful when you have a project requiring tasks to be done in a certain order.
-For example if task "Build Bike" needs to be completed before task "Ride Bike" can start, you would say task "Ride Bike" is dependent on task "Build Bike”.
-Currently TeamGantt supports finish to start dependencies as outlined below.
+For example, if the task "Build Bike" needs to be completed before task "Ride Bike" can start, you would say task "Ride Bike" is dependent on task "Build Bike”.
+Currently, TeamGantt only supports finish-to-start dependencies as outlined below.

 How to Create a Dependency

 1) It is very easy to use dependencies in TeamGantt.
 All you have to do is click the dot just outside of "Build Bike" and drag to "Ride Bike".

 2) After you drag the line, the dependency should look like this:

 3) If the dependency is red that indicates that there is a violation.
 This means that a task is scheduled to start before the previous task ends.
 In the below example, you could fix this by dragging the task "Ride Bike" one day to the right.
 This would then have "Ride Bike" starting right after "Build Bike" and the line would turn gray again.

 Are your valid dependencies appearing red?
 See this article for helpful tips!

 Using hot keys, it is possible to add dependencies between multiple tasks at the same time.